percona/psmysql-docs/docs/diagnostics/innodb_show_status.md

-# Extended Show Engine InnoDB Status
+# Extended show engine InnoDB status

 This feature reorganizes the output of `SHOW ENGINE INNODB STATUS` to improve readability and to provide additional information.
 The